hopetambala/SI664-docs/exercises/final_project.md

 `HeritageSiteFilter(django_filters.FilterSet)` class for working examples.
 Implement your additional filters in a manner similar to that described in section [4.0](#django_app).

 ### 6.3 Additional set of REST API Endpoints (125 points)
-Choose another entity and implement a *second set* of [OpenAPI](https://swagger.io/docs/specification/about/) complaint REST API GET/POST/PUT/DELETE endpoints for your final project.
+Choose another entity and implement a *second set* of [OpenAPI](https://swagger.io/docs/specification/about/) complaint REST API GET/POST/PUT/DELETE endpoints and earn up to 125 additional points.
 You can target the principal entity chosen for your required web forms implementation.
 Implement your extra credit endpoints in a manner similar to that described in section [5.0](#django_rest_api).

 ## <a name="admin_user"></a>7.0 Admin user
 Using the Django admin site create a user account with the following attributes: